robnewman/quilt-pagila-data/README.md

 │   └── raw
 ├── notebooks
 ├── packages
-├── requirements.txt
-└── src
-    └── data
+└── requirements.txt
 ```

 There are a couple of minor differences to the recommendation:

-1. `assets` is where the images for this `README.md` are stored.
+1. `assets/images` is where the screenshots for this `README.md` are stored.
 2. `packages` is where we will store the Quilt data packages that we generate and work with.

-The `data/raw` directory stores the data files for building the database we will use during this post.
+The `data/raw` directory stores the data files for building the database we will use during this article.

 The `data/interim` directory is where we export CSV files created by our local Postgres SQL queries.
 We use these as the data sources for our Quilt package.